FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/utils.md

 ## Motivation
-You might want a little bit more controll of the dataflow for different reasons:
+You might want more control over the dataflow for various reasons:

 * own proxy
 * analyzing and metrics